johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators/index.md

   Comparison of real C= 1084S monitor photos to the CRT emulation presented in this article, and to raw sharp bilinear upscaling.
-The image on the right illustates how most people typically experience the game in WinUAE (without a CRT shader and with in wrong PAL aspect ratio --- that squashed Beholder certainly doesn't look too healthy!)
+The image on the right illustates how most people typically experience the game in WinUAE (without a CRT shader and with in wrong PAL aspect ratio---that squashed Beholder certainly doesn't look too healthy!)

 {{< /figure >}}